 Concord (Calif.)
 De La Salle quarterback Bart Houston is one of the top quarterbacks in the West in the 2012 class, and he's starting to hear from a host of schools.
 Already, Oregon, Purdue, Nebraska, USC, Cal and UCLA have expressed interest in Houston.
 He'll be camping at UCLA and possibly Oregon and Cal.
 The latter two are ones standing out for him.

 Salem (Ore.)
 West Salem quarterback Brett Smith has offers from New Mexico State and Wyoming.
 Smith said he thinks Washington State could be next to offer and Boise State has been in regular contact with him.

 Fresno (Calif.)
-Central cornerback Tee Shepard, a 2012 prospect, has verbal offers from Eastern Michigan and Fresno State but more schools have been by during the spring, and expect plenty more early offers for arguably the top corner prospect in the region.
+Central cornerback Tee Shepard, a 2012 prospect, has verbal offers from Arizona, Arizona State and UNLV and more schools have been by during the spring, and expect plenty more early offers for arguably the top corner prospect in the region.

 Livermore (Calif.)
 Granada cornerback Josh Atkinson has Oregon as his leader and UCLA was the most recent school to offer him.

 Fresno (Calif.)
 Edison linebacker Shaquille Moseley already has offers from Arizona State and Eastern Michigan and Oregon and UNLV could be next as they receive his transcripts.

 Fresno (Calif.)
 Clovis West offensive lineman Stephon McCray, the offensive line MVP, has taken an unofficial visit to Cal and will camp at Cal, UCLA and Fresno State this summer.
 He's one of the top 2012 offensive linemen.